rjmacarthy/rjmacarthy/README.md

-JavaScript engineer proficient in the latest technologies, capable of leading a team, and focused on delivering high-quality solutions.
+Software engineer proficient in the latest technologies, capable of leading a team, and focused on delivering high-quality solutions.